Neptune Blog

 This would automate the process of logging metadata, results, in this case.
 Simultaneously you’d also be able to draw a comparison between different runs of your experiment over defined metrics, as indicated in the next screenshot.

-Besides simply keeping track of our results in order to present them to our colleagues and clients, there are more benefits to building a monitoring system for an ML project:
+Besides simply keeping track of our results to present them to our colleagues and clients, there are more benefits to building a monitoring system for an ML project:

 • For instance, model staleness is a common issue in financial time series.
 Although in this project, the logic for model retraining is implemented in the code and will be triggered if the model starts to perform badly, it might be useful to monitor model staleness directly.